chilucdiep/spacetr-app/README.md

 - Each picture has a details page with a designated url that can be shared.
 All links created using [React Router](https://reactrouter.com/).
 - The design of the app is responsive and can be viewed on all devices.
 - The feed page loads additional pictures as the user scrolls down (infinite scroll implemented with [React Intersection Observer](https://github.com/thebuilder/react-intersection-observer)).
+- A user's liked pictures to local storage so results will persist even if they leave the page.

 ## <a name="improvements"></a>Future Improvements

-- Save a user's liked pictures to local storage so results will persist even if they leave the page.
 - Add a UI skeleton loading animation while user wait for NASA’s API to return data.

 ## <a name="about-me"></a>About The Developer